 What’s more, a variety of credit cards offer some form of price protection, which means that you can be refunded the difference should an item you purchased on the card drop in price within a certain time frame.
 The perk basically extends a retailer’s price adjustment period to 60 or even 90 days.
 Be sure to check your card agreement for details.

-Think you'll miss out on VIP event invites?
+Think you’ll miss out on VIP event invites?
 Concierge services?
 Travel services?
 Think again!
-You can also get access to those benefits when you use The Platinum Card® from American Express or the Mastercard® Black Card™.
+You can also get access to those benefits when you use CardName or the CardName.

 Plus, there are many other cards that offer other shopping benefits.
-For example, you could get the Citi Premier® Card, which has an annual fee of just $95, and earn 60,000 bonus ThankYou® points after spending $4,000 in purchases within three months of opening an account.
-Those points can be redeemed for $600 in gift cards.
+For example, you could get the CardName, which has an annual fee of just AnnualFees, and, for a limited time, earn 80,000 bonus ThankYou points after spending $4,000 in purchases within three months of opening an account.
+Those points can be redeemed for $800 in gift cards.
 The card also comes with a $100 annual hotel saving benefit and access to exclusive events through Citi Entertainment.
 Citi is a CardRatings advertiser.

 The bottom line is this: It may feel cool to get a secret invitation to a specially made titanium credit card with amazing benefits, but that may not be a good enough reason to spend $15k to get the Centurion Card from American Express.
 Isn’t it just as cool to pocket that astronomical annual fee and find another credit card that works just as well for your lifestyle while offering some sweet, high-end perks at a much lower annual cost?